zmaglica/rick-and-morty-api-wrapper/README.md

 $characterApi->all()->episodes() // Get instace of Episode API from founded characters.
 Pass false to constructor if you want to remove duplicates
 $characterApi->all()->getEpisodes() // Get all episode from founded characters.
 Pass false to constructor if you want to remove duplicates
 ```
-Here is the example of getting all episodes alive characters that are females.
+Here is the example of getting all episodes of female characters that are alive.

 ``` php
 $characterApi->isAlive()->isFemale->get()->getEpisodes();